Staff Instructor

 What do you like to do on your days off?

-Nice long walks to explore and sightseeing, I'm still finding new parts of the island to visit.
+Nice long walks to explore and sightseeing.
+I'm still finding new parts of the island to visit.
 During the summer, I love snorkelling on my day off.
-Over winter when the weather is cooler, I enjoy rock climbing (which I am very much a beginner) and running.
-I recently trained for my first marathon which I did here in Malta, running from Mdina to Sliema via Valetta.
+Over winter when the weather is cooler, I enjoy rock climbing (which I am very much a beginner at) and running.
+I recently trained for my first marathon, which I ran here in Malta from Mdina to Sliema via Valletta.
 I'm also studying part time for a degree in Environmental Science, which links nicely with my passion for keeping our ocean healthy.

 Describe yourself in 2 words